 - Check your Washing Machine Hose(s) to make sure that there aren’t any cracks and that the hoses are not brittle or leaking.
 Over time, rubber hoses will weaken with constant water pressure.
 If a supply hose bursts it can empty hundreds of gallons of water into your home.

 - Avoid this worry with STAINLESS STEEL BRAIDED washing machine hoses.
-It is a lot cheaper than new wood flooring, baseboards, walls, carpeting, cabinets, shoes and irreplaceable items.
+They are a lot cheaper than new wood flooring, baseboards, walls, carpeting, cabinets, shoes and irreplaceable items.

 - THE SIMPLE SOLUTION is to have our technician carefully move your washing machine, while protecting your baseboards and flooring.
 We will replace your tired old rubber hoses with the new stainless steel braided hoses.